calint/tang-nano-9k--riscv--cache-psram/README.md

     => moreover characters are dropped without UART being overrun => fixed end-to-end test without grasping why. search for '// ??' in RAMIO [o] apply (selectively) style guide https://github.com/lowRISC/style-guides/blob/master/VerilogCodingStyle.md#lowrisc-verilog-coding-style-guide
-[ ]    use 'logic' instead of registers or wires where applicable?
+[x]    use 'logic' instead of registers or wires where applicable?
+       => reg -> logic, all outputs logic
 [ ] study why BAUD rate of less than 2400 does not work [ ] consider FIFO in UART
 [ ] UART read 'short' and return 0xffff for no data available or 0xXX for byte read including 0